redis/redis-doc/topics/debugging.md

 + The Redis executable you are using.
 + The stack trace produced by the **bt** command, and the registers dump.
 + The core file you generated with gdb.
-+ Informations about the operating system and GCC version, and Redis version you are using.
++ Information about the operating system and GCC version, and Redis version you are using.

 Thank you
 ---------